monsterlimo/onboarding-temp/README.md

-# NHS.UK prototype kit

-The prototype kit is still in development and is not ready to use.
+# NHS login onboarding site

+Built upon the NHS.UK prototype kit, this site contains the prototype, prototype history and is able to output files for the live service

 ## Prerequisite

-Install the long-term support (LTS) version of <a href="https://nodejs.org/en/">Node.js</a>, which includes NPM.
+The docs folder has been rebuilt to host the version history of the site

 ## Running the application

-Clone the repo: `git clone https://github.com/nhsuk/nhsuk-prototype-kit nhsuk-prototype-kit` and whilst in the project directory `cd nhsuk-prototype-kit`, install the required npm packages with: `npm install`

 Run the project in development mode `npm run watch` and visit <a href="http://localhost:3000">http://localhost:3000</a>.

+## Building the live service

+To build the live service run the following command `npm public`.
+The public folder is cleared and rebuilt everytime the command is run.
+The AWS watches for changes in this folder so when any changes are pushed to the master branch the site will be redeployed.